 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
+Kenjiro Kami: __ Using 5% mannitol solution, rather than PBS, as wash buffer for washing cells is very important for CE-MS analysis, because salt-based buffers interfere with the analysis and adversely affect measurement.
+(30 words)__ (Step: _4.6_) (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Kenjiro Kami: __ This protocol is unsuitable for extracting hydrophobic metabolites like lipids.
+So, we need to develop a protocol for conveniently extracting both hydrophilic and hydrophobic metabolites for more comprehensive metabolome analysis.
+(30 words) _ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Kenjiro Kami: ___This technique realizes an easy extraction of metabolites from almost any adherent cells and thus applicable for a variety of research in cancer, stem cells, pharmacology, nutrition, and cosmetic science.
+(30 words)_ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.